Individual Counselling Gold Coast

 In this modern age, it is easy to neglect self care like you are pouring from an empty cup.
 If you are constantly juggling work, kids, family, finances, and more, you’ll quickly end up burnt out – with less in your emotional cup.
 An empty cup means your ability to care for others will be non-existent when you don’t even have the time or energy to care for yourself.
 Sound familiar?

-So, now is your chance to fill you cup up, to prioritise yourself and “make” the time to sort through some things you have been putting off.
-To take control of your happiness and to be heard by someone who won't judge you, but instead will encourage you to create your best life.
 In fact, everyday men, women turn to counselling and coaching when they need support, or are at a crossroads in their lives.
 People who come to Ghita Therapy are often ready to change and grow, and just need a little help.
+There are many happy stories on our Testimonials page..

 Top 10 Reasons Why People Seek Individual Counselling on the Gold Coast: